BlueM0ld/BlueM0ld/README.md

 - 👋 Hi, I’m @BlueM0ld
 - 👀 I’m interested in alot of things !
-- 🌱 I’m currently learning cloud computing and a having a small adventure in chess programming :)
+- 🌱 I’m currently learning compliers and dragging my feet in chess programming 🖱️
 - 💞️ I’m looking to collaborate on anything that I can understand ahah
 - 📫 How to reach me ...through my email :)